Siddhant23/RippleDrawable/README.md

 **That's it!**

-### But there's more!
+### But there's more...

 You can inflate and create your own `Drawable` classes.
-Here are a few tips & tricks.
+Here's how you can do it.

 1. Extend your Drawable from `LollipopDrawable`